Winter in Korea! What to do and what to expect

 Korean spa

-Another very popular activity is going to jjimjilbang, or the Korean spa, which is very different from the Western one.
+Another very popular activity to do in winter in Korea is going to jjimjilbang, or the Korean spa, which is very different from the Western one.
 First of all, it is opened 24 hours a day and is very often used by travelers as a cheap place to spend the night.
 It is divided into two areas: the first is an area divided by gender where you are completely naked, the other is a unisex relaxation area where you obviously have to wear the clothes that are provided at the entrance.
 Between one sauna and another, you will have the opportunity to warm up and forget the cold temperatures outside.

 Necessary winter gear